rlridenour/jekyll-blog/_posts/2016-09-22-the-ballad-of-mitch-randall.md

 polka dots,
 paisleys,
 there were parts of town where you could slip a man five bucks
-and he'd give a floral pattern tie.
+and he'd give you a floral pattern tie.

-Seminary was tough, though.
+Seminary was tough, though,
-Cause this was Fort Worth,
+cause this was fort worth,
-Where they were their hair short,
+where they wore their hair short,
 And their ties long.
 He felt alone,
 nobody understood.